 - 4-6 King Size Kit Kat Candy bars

 - Easter candy of choice for decorating.
-We used Jelly Beans, mini Robin eggs, Chocolate marshmallow eggs, Chick and rabbit peeps.

 But if I wasn’t going to be covering up the frosting with candy decorations, I definitely would have used something different than white.
 It’s too easy to see the cake crumbs through the white cream cheese frosting.

-You can then insert the Twizzlers as Easter Basket handles on each side.
+Original — If you can find them… You can then insert the Twizzlers as Easter Basket handles on each side.
 Any flavor will do really.
 But I really like the color of the green.
 Not to mention that Green Apple candy is a major weakness of mine.

 Then sprinkle the colored Coconut across the entire top of the cake until you can no longer see the frosting underneath.

 Easter Kit Kat Cake Decorating

-For us, we used two chocolate covered marshmallow eggs as “rocks”.
+In the original version, we used two chocolate covered marshmallow eggs as “rocks”.
 A chick peep and rabbit peeps the boys picked out.
 And Jelly Beans and mini Robin Eggs that Jade picked out.